- Home

 St. Patricks Day Parade

-Welcome to March!
 As we step into the Spring season, I’m thinking of all things green.
 Seedlings sprouting into green leafy plants, the minty green smell of fresh herbs at a local Farmer’s Market, and green beer in honor of St. Patrick’s Day!
-Newark’s annual St. Patrick's Day parade returns this year on March 16, and there’s plenty of post-parade partying to do at Irish establishments around Newark.
+Newark’s annual St. Patrick's Day parade returns this year on March 11, and there’s plenty of post-parade partying to do at Irish establishments around Newark.
 After all, there’s much to celebrate!
 New Jersey’s first and finest St. Patrick’s Day parade is celebrating its 83rd year in existence.
-Founded in 1936, the St. Patrick's Day Parade Committee, Inc. has representatives from nearly one hundred Irish, fraternal, Catholic, and public safety organizations along with local civic, social and athletic organizations.
+Founded in 1936, the St. Patrick's Day Parade Committee, Inc. has representatives from nearly one hundred Irish, fraternal, Catholic, and public safety organizations along with local civic, social, and athletic organizations.

 Since Newark’s Irish population has a deep and rich cultural history, it only makes sense that Newark boasts some of the best Irish pubs in the area.
 So, if you're looking for an Irish pub to head to after Newark’s St. Patty’s Day parade, look no further.